Arizona Alimony Laws

-The Scottsdale alimony attorneys at Hildebrand Law, PC want to provide you with information regarding alimony in an Arizona divorce case.
+The Scottsdale alimony attorneys at Hildebrand Law, PC want to provide you with information regarding Arizona alimony laws in divorce cases.
 Some people refer to financial support being paid by one spouse to the other spouse as alimony or spousal maintenance.
-Both the term alimony and spousal maintenance in Arizona are interchangeable.
+Both the term alimony and spousal support in Arizona are interchangeable.

-There are several things an Arizona court must consider when ruling upon a spouse’s claim for spousal maintenance.
-The first factor is to determine whether a spouse is entitled to any award of alimony.
-If the court determines neither spouse is entitled to an award of alimony in Arizona, the analysis stops and the court simply denies the spousal maintenance claim.
+There are several things an Arizona court must consider when ruling on a spouse’s claim for spousal support.
+The first factor is to determine whether a husband or wife is entitled to an award of alimony.
+If the court determines neither spouse has a right to an award of alimony in Arizona, the analysis stops, and the tribunal just denies the spousal maintenance claim.

-Lacks sufficient assets to provide for their cost of living (i.e., such as lacking sufficient return on investments to pay their bills);
+- Lacks sufficient assets to provide for their cost of living (i.e., such as not having adequate return on investments to pay their bills);

 Arizona Alimony Laws | Use a Vocational Expert

 I often use a Vocational Expert to interview and do a series of tests on the spouse seeking spousal maintenance.
 That expert will issue a written report containing his or her opinion as to the types of industries the spouse could obtain employment.

 The kind of jobs that spouse may be able to secure in that industry, as well as the starting wage for each position and future the expected increase in earnings in the following years.
 I will then call that person as an expert to testify at trial or use his or her report in settlement discussions.